ericchaves/backbone-cordova-starter/README.md

 # Setting up

-- Install cordova globally if you haven't done it yet: ``npm install -g cordova-cli``.
+- Install cordova globally if you haven't done it yet: ``npm install -g cordova``.
 - Install bower globally if you haven't done it yet: ``npm install -g bower``.
 - Install the mobile SDKs (XCode, Android SDK, etc).
 - clone this repository